JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/data.rst

 **analysis**

-When running a data assimilation application it will write out analysis file(s) to disk, which is in the same MPAS netcdf format.
+When running a data assimilation application it will write out analysis file(s) to disk, which is in the same MPAS NetCDF format.
 The code below shows how to set the analysis file name.

 .. code:: yaml

   output:
-    filename: "Data/states/mpas.3denvar_bump.$Y-$M-$D_$h.$m.$s.nc"
+    filename: "Data/states/mpas.3denvar_bumploc_bump.$Y-$M-$D_$h.$m.$s.nc"